-- 31. The decision to implement the single placement list and assessment process and the later full implementation of the SEA system was made on behalf of the DOH by the Defendant, Mr. Menzies the Executive Director of the Continuing Care Branch, in his then capacity as Senior Director of the Continuing Care Branch of the DOH, and was expressly approved by the then Minister of Health, the Defendant, Mr. Muir Defendant, the Minister of Health at the relevant time. - 32.
-Both Mr. Muir the Defendant, the Minister of Health at the relevant time and Mr. Menzies the Defendant, the Executive Director of the Continuing Care Branch, knew prior to February 1, 2001 that the HSCA, the Regulations and the Community Supports for Adults Policy Manual did not authorize the abrogation of a private pay senior's right to apply directly to and contract with an individual nursing home of his or her choice.
-They thereby knew that both the initial single placement list and assessment process and the later full SEA system were unlawful insofar as they purported to apply to private pay seniors. - 33.
+- 31. 30.
+The decision to implement the single placement list and assessment process and the later full implementation of the SEA system was made on behalf of the DOH by the Defendant, the Executive Director of the Continuing Care Branch, in his then capacity as Senior Director of the Continuing Care Branch of the DOH, and was expressly approved by the Defendant, the Minister of Health at the relevant time. - 32.
+31. Both the Defendant, the Minister of Health at the relevant time and the Defendant, the Executive Director of the Continuing Care Branch, knew prior to February 1, 2001 that the HSCA, the Regulations and the Community Supports for Adults Policy Manual did not authorize the abrogation of a private pay senior's right to apply directly to and contract with an individual nursing home of his or her choice.
+They thereby knew that both the initial single placement list and assessment process and the later full SEA system were unlawful insofar as they purported to apply to private pay seniors.

+33. 32.
 A January 22, 2001 DOH news release that announced the purported new approach to nursing home admissions stated: